Brian O'Dwyer

 Brian O'Dwyer (born October 10, 1945) is an American lawyer, activist, and active member of the Irish-American community.
 O'Dwyer currently serves as the Chair of the New York State Gaming Commission and a member of the Commission on Presidential Scholars.
-Brian spent most of his legal career admission labor organizations and supporting the rights of workers and immigrants.
+Brian spent most of his legal career advising labor organizations and supporting the rights of workers and immigrants.
+O'Dwyer's father, Paul O'Dwyer, was President of the City Council from 1973 to 1977.
+O'Dwyer's uncle, William O'Dwyer, was Mayor of New York City from 1945 to 1950.

 Early years and education

-O'Dwyer was born on October 10, 1945 in the Upper West Side of New York City.
+O'Dwyer was born on October 10, 1945, on the Upper West Side of Manhattan.
 He attended the High School of Music and Art (which later became Fiorello H. LaGuardia High School of Music & Art and Performing Arts).
 In 1961 following the election of John F. Kennedy he was one of the founders of the High School Democratic Association, with members drawn from most of New York's top high schools.

 Family

 He is the son of prominent New York lawyer Paul O'Dwyer, and nephew of Mayor William O'Dwyer.
-He is married to the former Marianna Page MacWilliam, the former Associate Vice Chancellor of the State University of New York, with whom he has two children, Brendan Keith O'Dwyer and Kathleen Page O'Dwyer, and four grandchildren: Paul Ellis O'Dwyer, Patrick Trescott O'Dwyer, Reilly Page O'Dwyer, and Hailey Grace O'Dwyer.
+He is married to Marianna Page MacWilliam, the former Associate Vice Chancellor of the State University of New York, with whom he has two children, Brendan Keith O'Dwyer and Kathleen Page O'Dwyer, and four grandchildren: Paul Ellis O'Dwyer, Patrick Trescott O'Dwyer, Reilly Page O'Dwyer, and Hailey Grace O'Dwyer.

 Educational background

 Brian O'Dwyer received his Bachelor of Arts degree from the George Washington University in Spanish-American Literature and his Master of Arts degree in Spanish-Language Literature from Middlebury College in Madrid.
 Before becoming a lawyer, he studied Spanish at the National University of Mexico.
 He then received his Juris Doctor degree from Georgetown University and his Masters in Law from the George Washington University.
 In July 2013 he was an honorary degree of Doctor of Philosophy by Dublin City University.
-On August 16, 2019, his graduate alma mater, Middlebury College, conferred upon him the degree of Doctor of Humane Letters (hc) at its Language Schools commencement.
+On August 16, 2019, his graduate alma mater, Middlebury College, conferred upon him the degree of Doctor of Humane Letters honoris causa at its Language Schools commencement.